 IGP controls packet forwarding between any pair of source and destinations belonging to the same AS.
-Most ISPs and enterprise networks deploy link-state IGPs (e.g., OSPF and IS-IS) as they scale better and converge faster.
-In the following, we focus on link-state IGPs, as previous work on graceful IGP operations did [13], [12], [16].
+Most ISPs and enterprise networks deploy link-state IGPs (e.g., OSPF and ISIS) as they scale better and converge faster.
+Hence, we focus on link-state IGPs in this paper.

 Internal BGP (iBGP) controls packet forwarding towards prefixes belonging to other ASes.
 Namely, iBGP keeps information about external destinations and Internet-wide route attributes.
-Based on this information, iBGP routers decide what is the last hop (or egress point) inside the AS to forward packets to a given external destination.
+Based on this information, iBGP routers decide what is the last hop, i.e., the egress point, inside the AS to forward packets to a given external destination.
 Before installing the route in the forwarding table, iBGP relies on the IGP (by performing the so-called recursive lookup) to know the internal next-hop towards the selected egress point.

 iBGP routers exchange routing information via iBGP sessions.
 As the original iBGP specification [1] mandates an iBGP full-mesh, a session between each pair of iBGP routers is required.
-For scaling reasons, two hierarchical mechanisms have been proposed: route reflection [20] and BGP confederations.
+For scaling reasons, two hierarchical mechanisms have been proposed: route reflection [19] and BGP confederations.
 In this paper, we focus on route reflection as it is the most widely adopted mechanism.
 With route reflection, the neighbors of each iBGP router are split into three sets: clients, peers and route reflectors.
 For each destination prefix, each iBGP router selects one best route among the routes it receives from its neighbors.
 Then, it propagates the best route according to the following rules: if the route is learned from a peer or from a route reflector, then it is relayed only to clients, otherwise it is reflected to all iBGP neighbors.
 In an iBGP full-mesh, all iBGP routers are peers.
 In general, however, a hierarchy of clients and route reflectors is established.
 We refer to the organization of iBGP sessions as iBGP topology.

 The best route that each iBGP router selects and propagates is decided according to the BGP decision process [1] summarized in Table II.
 It consists of a sequence of rules.
 Whenever there are ties for a rule, the next rule is applied to break the tie.
 In the following, we only consider the BGP routes that are equally preferred according to the first four steps of the BGP decision process, as the other ones are discarded by all iBGP routers (on the basis of eBGP attributes).
-Observe that the sixth step of the BGP decision process takes into account IGP distances to egress points.
-Consequently, BGP routing decisions depends directly on the IGP configuration.
+Observe that the sixth step of the BGP decision process takes into account